sadaqatali2027/SEGY-Viewer/README.md

 ---

-**EASD-SEGY Viewer** is a fully self-contained, browser-based SEG-Y seismic data viewer.
+**SEGY Viewer** is a fully self-contained, browser-based SEG-Y seismic data viewer.
 Drop a `.segy` or `.sgy` file and instantly explore inlines, crosslines, timeslices, a 2-D map, and an interactive 3-D preview — with zero installation, zero server, and zero data leaving your machine.

 ---